7 Best Photo Editors for Computer

 • The interface can be unintuitive compared to commercial alternatives.

-Despite its capabilities, GIMP has a less user-friendly interface, and beginners may find it challenging to navigate.
+Despite its capabilities, GIMP has a less clean design, and beginners may find it challenging to navigate.

 7. Luminar Neo

-Luminar Neo is a photo editor for PC designed with both beginners and professionals in mind.
+Luminar Neo is a photo editor for PC designed with both novice and professionals in mind.
 It offers a blend of ease of use and advanced AI-powered tools.

-Its innovative features like sky replacement or portrait enhancement make it the best powerful photo editing software for photographers seeking to speed up their work without sacrificing quality.
+Its innovative features like sky replacement or portrait enhancement make it the best option for those seeking to speed up their operations without sacrificing quality.

-The layers and non-destructive workflow allow you to make changes without altering the original image.
+The layers and non-destructive workflow allow you to perform changes without altering the original image.
 This is a huge advantage for those working on multiple versions of a project.

-The AI tools can automatically enhance pictures, but users still have full control over every adjustment.
+The AI tools can automatically enhance pictures, but you still have full control over every adjustment.

 AI photo editing software - Luminar Neo